awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

    1. Choose **Modify DB instance** to start the upgrade\.

-1. When the upgrade is complete and **Status** shows **Available**, verify that the upgraded Read Replica is up\-to\-date with the master MySQL 5\.5 DB instance\.
-You can do this by connecting to the Read Replica and issuing the `SHOW SLAVE STATUS` command\.
+1. When the upgrade is complete and **Status** shows **Available**, verify that the upgraded read replica is up\-to\-date with the master MySQL 5\.5 DB instance\.
+You can do this by connecting to the read replica and issuing the `SHOW SLAVE STATUS` command\.
 If the `Seconds_Behind_Master` field is `0`, then replication is up\-to\-date\.

-1. Make your MySQL 5\.6 Read Replica a master DB instance\.
+1. Make your MySQL 5\.6 read replica a master DB instance\.
 **Important**
-When you promote your MySQL 5\.6 Read Replica to a standalone, single\-AZ DB instance, it no longer is a replication replica to your MySQL 5\.5 DB instance\.
-We recommend that you promote your MySQL 5\.6 Read Replica during a maintenance window when your source MySQL 5\.5 DB instance is in read\-only mode and all write operations are suspended\.
+When you promote your MySQL 5\.6 read replica to a standalone, single\-AZ DB instance, it no longer is a replication replica to your MySQL 5\.5 DB instance\.
+We recommend that you promote your MySQL 5\.6 read replica during a maintenance window when your source MySQL 5\.5 DB instance is in read\-only mode and all write operations are suspended\.
 When the promotion is completed, you can direct your write operations to the upgraded MySQL 5\.6 DB instance to ensure that no write operations are lost\.
-In addition, we recommend that before promoting your MySQL 5\.6 Read Replica you perform all necessary data definition language \(DDL\) operations on your MySQL 5\.6 Read Replica\.
+In addition, we recommend that before promoting your MySQL 5\.6 read replica you perform all necessary data definition language \(DDL\) operations on your MySQL 5\.6 read replica\.
 An example is creating indexes\.
-This approach avoids negative effects on the performance of the MySQL 5\.6 Read Replica after it has been promoted\.
-To promote a Read Replica, use the following procedure\.
+This approach avoids negative effects on the performance of the MySQL 5\.6 read replica after it has been promoted\.
+To promote a read replica, use the following procedure\.

-   1. On the console, choose **Databases**, and then choose the Read Replica that you just upgraded\.
+   1. On the console, choose **Databases**, and then choose the read replica that you just upgraded\.

    1. For **Actions**, choose **Promote**\.

-   1. Choose **Yes** to enable automated backups for the Read Replica instance\.
+   1. Choose **Yes** to enable automated backups for the read replica instance\.
 For more information, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.

    1. Choose **Continue**\.

    1. Choose **Promote Read Replica**\.

 1. You now have an upgraded version of your MySQL database\.
-At this point, you can direct your applications to the new MySQL 5\.6 DB instance, add Read Replicas, set up Multi\-AZ support, and so on\.
+At this point, you can direct your applications to the new MySQL 5\.6 DB instance, add read replicas, set up Multi\-AZ support, and so on\.